TrillNicky02/2D-Platformer/README.md

 # 2D-Platformer
-Project 4 Part2 for MSCH-C220
+Project 4 Final Version for MSCH-C220

-Oct 24, 2023
+Nov 10, 2023

 Description
 Final Installment of a 2D-Platformer game Project 4.
 To play use the Keyboard.
 (Esc: quit; "A": move Left; "D" : move Right; "W" : Jump; "Space Bar" : Attack)
 The player is given 200 points at the start and is given a certain time limit (200 seconds) to travel from the starting gate to the end gate.
 As the countdown proceeds the player looses 1 point for each time unit that passes.
 When he reaches Level 2 Gateway he gains an extra 1000 points, and he gains an extra 2000 points when he reaches the End  gate.
 In level 2 he can collect coins and 100 points per coin. on Level 1 he has 2 enemies trying to stop him or slow him down. in Level 2 he has 1 enemy but loses time trying to collect coins.

 ## Implementation
 * Built using Godot 4.1.1
 * Repository contains a descriptive README.md
 * User-controlled player implemented
-* The player can jump, walk,run, die or Idle
+* The player can jump, double jump, walk,run, die or Idle
-* The player can attack
+* The player can also attack
 * 3 enemies are implemented
 * They can do various activities, move, attack, jump
 * A scoring system implemented to keep track of time and the score and the performancefor the player